usf-cs272-spring2022/usf-cs272-spring2022.github.io/_projects/project-3.md

 <article class="message is-warning">
   <div class="message-body"><i class="far fa-stopwatch"></i>&nbsp;Be patient.
 The tests for project 3 can take some time to complete, even if you have an efficient approach.</div>
 </article>

-## Related Content
-{: .page-header }

-The following content from this semester may be helpful in completing this project:

-  - The `LoggerSetup` homework assignment demonstrates how to configure `log4j2` to debug code.

-  - The `ReadWriteLock` homework assignment creates the simple read/write lock required by this project, and illustrates how to use it to make a data structure class thread-safe.

-  - The `Synchronization` lecture code illustrates how to use a read/write lock to make a data structure class thread-safe.

-  - The `PrimeFinder` homework assignment creates the work queue required by this project, as well as illustrates how to use a work queue and create tasks for non-recursive problems.

-  - The `WorkQueues` lecture code illustrates how to use a work queue and create tasks for recursive problems.
-If your approach is not recursive, this example might not be helpful for this project.

-  - The `WorkQueues` lecture code illustrates how to speed up multithreading code and avoid problems with over-blocking.

-It is strongly recommended to pass all of the homework tests before integrating them into your projects.

 ## Hints
 {: .page-header }